Analyzing Renalytix AI (RNLX) and The Competition

 |2.46

-Renalytix AI currently has a consensus price target of $22.00, suggesting a potential downside of 14.26%.
-As a group, “Medical laboratories” companies have a potential downside of 11.50%.
-Given Renalytix AI’s peers higher possible upside, analysts clearly believe Renalytix AI has less favorable growth aspects than its peers.
+Renalytix AI currently has a consensus price target of $22.00, indicating a potential downside of 14.40%.
+As a group, “Medical laboratories” companies have a potential downside of 13.27%.
+Given Renalytix AI’s rivals higher probable upside, analysts plainly believe Renalytix AI has less favorable growth aspects than its rivals.

 Summary

-Renalytix AI peers beat Renalytix AI on 8 of the 12 factors compared.
+Renalytix AI rivals beat Renalytix AI on 8 of the 12 factors compared.

 Renalytix AI Company Profile